Impact Measurement and Guiding Principles

 - Act evidence informed in the innovation process, building on needs and assets from the local individual to the wider society

-- Create a learning climate that is save and critical facilitates experimenting
+- Create a learning climate that is save to experiment and facilitates reflection

 - Maximize alignment, collaboration and co-creation between stakeholders in all phases of the innovation